-The best content ideas and content itself will almost always come from the subject matter expert interviews with sales team members, support team members, executives, customers, and partners.
+The best content ideas and the content itself will almost always come from the subject matter expert interviews with sales team members, support team members, executives, customers, and partners.

 Tip: Every content idea should be tagged for a particular buyer persona and buyer's journey stage.
-Without this, it's really easy to lose track of what it takes to achieve your SMART goals.
+Without this, it's easy to lose track of what it takes to achieve your SMART goals.

 Brainstorm Content Formats

-When it comes to content formats, let your buyer persona's preferences (initially) and actual data dictate priorities (ongoing).
+Regarding content formats, let your buyer persona's preferences (initially) and actual data dictate priorities (ongoing).

-In most cases, you'll find better results from integrating your video strategy with your blogging strategy.
+You'll usually find better results from integrating your video strategy with your blogging strategy.

 But different buyer personas prefer different formats: blogs (reading), podcasts (listening), videos (watching), or webinars/events (experiencing).
 Your preferences don't matter.
 It's all about THEM -- your core buyer personas.